-Figure 3.6 below, shows the cable required to make the connection.
+Figure 3.5 on the facing page, shows the cable required to make the connection.
 We recommend using 18 AWG to 22 AWG (0.82 mm2 to 0.33 mm2) copper core cable.

-- 1. Remove the insulation from the end of two wire. - 2.
-Insert the stripped end into the plug terminals 1 and 2 respectively, then screw down the terminals.
+- 1. Remove the insulation from the end of two cables. - 2.
+Insert the stripped end into the plug terminals 1 and 2 respectively, then press down the terminals.
 Make sure that the cables are secure in the plug to prevent failure because of loose contact.

-To connect a UPS to the REPO switch.
+To connect a UPS to the REPO switch: